 Sec.
 12-78.
-Initial investigation and evidentiary hearing. review; insufficient facts to make finding.
+Initial investigation and evidentiary hearing.

 Not later than thirty (30) days after the complaint is filed, unless for good reason the time is extended for an additional thirty (30) days by the human rights director, the human rights director or his/her/their designee shall conclude the investigation into the allegations of the complaint.
 During his/her/their investigation, the human rights director may at his/her/their discretion interview any witnesses that he/she/they reasonably believes may have information concerning the allegations of the complaint, including but not limited to, the complainant and the respondent.
-Once the human rights director has completed his/her/their review, the human rights director shall send all of the evidence collected to both the complainant and the respondent, and the human rights director shall set a date for an evidentiary hearing within thirty days of the date the evidence collected is sent to the complainant and respondent.
-The complainant and respondent may be represented by counsel, and the human rights director or his/her/their designee shall preside over the evidentiary hearing.
-Within thirty (30) days of the evidentiary hearing, the human rights director or his/her/their designee shall determine by the preponderance of the evidence whether there is reasonable cause to believe that the respondent has violated any of the provisions of this article.
-If, in the opinion of the human rights director, he/she/they does not obtain sufficient facts or verified information from the complainant and the respondent to make either a "cause" finding or "no cause" findingthen he/she/they shall notify the parties pursuant to section 12-81.
+Once the human rights director has completed his/her/their review, the human rights director shall send all of the evidence collected to both the complainant and the respondent, and the human rights director shall set a date for an evidentiary hearing within thirty days of the date evidence collected is sent to the complainant and respondent.
+The complainant and respondent may be represented by counsel and the human rights director or his/her/their designee shall preside over the evidentiary hearing.
+Within thirty (30) days of the evidentiary hearing, the human rights director or his/her/their designee shall determine by the preponderance of the evidence whether the respondent has violated any of the provisions of this article.

 (Code 1961, § 5A-25; Ord.
 No. 20-131, 10-6-20; Ord.
 No. 20-163, § 3, 12-15-20)